 The Queen of Gems

 Other influential political women who love to sport their pearls include Michelle Obama and Hillary Clinton.
-The Queen of England wears pearls all the time, as does her granddaughter-in-law and likely future queen, Kate Middleton.
+The Queen of England wears pearls all the time, as does her granddaughter-in-law and likely future queen, Kate Middleton (who also has an affinity for mother of pearl pieces).
 The Queen of Talk Shows, Oprah, adores them, and so does the Queen of Pop, Rihanna.
 And we can’t leave out the Queen of Couture, Coco Chanel, who was single-handedly responsible for making pearls a fashion.
 Take Coco’s advice to heart: ‘Why wear one strand when you can wear two?’
-These powerful women go for pearls every which way: short, long, single strand, multi-strand, chunky, dainty, traditional or freshwater, it’s impossible to find a style that doesn’t flatter and look fabulous.
+These powerful women go for pearls every which way: short, long, single strand, multi-strand, chunky, dainty, traditional or freshwater pearls, so it’s impossible to find a style that doesn’t flatter and look fabulous.
 Kamala Harris figured this trick out a long time ago.